I have a bit of a confession to make.

 You can also buy this glass & mirror cleaner from Amazon.

 Nobody likes the thought of cleaning a mucky bathroom.
 But when you’ve got pungent fumes of toxic bathroom cleaners to deal with, it can make it even less pleasant.

 The Method bathroom cleaning spray has, certainly for me, taken a lot of the dread out of bathroom cleaning.
 It’s pretty powerful still – you won’t want to hang around for long – but once the formula has done its job, you’re left with a fresh, ocean scent.

 It’s a great all-rounder and can easily remove grime and build-up from showers, sinks, taps and tiles.

 Most formulas for cleaning toilets can be the most toxic yet – I guess we assume they have to be.
 But Ecover has a much better solution – their all-natural toilet cleaner that leaves things with a minty scent!

 It works pretty much how any other toilet cleaner would work.
 You can clean with it straight away or leave it for a couple of hours to do its work.
 Then flush.

-Have any of you guys tried ethical, natural cleaning products yet?
+Have you guys tried any of these cruelty-free household products yet?
 What others do you recommend?
 Let me know in the comments!